DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Split the three separate application questions: What, When, How](https://dzone.com/articles/split-the-monolith-what-when-how)

     In the design of microservice architecture, how to split the monomer is a very important thing but a headache for architects.
-This post presents some ideas and steps on how to prepare and execute monolithic application splits.
+This post presents some ideas and steps on how to prepare and run monolithic application splits.

 - [K8s Security Policy Best Practices](https://mp.weixin.qq.com/s/ZDqchROixZT4enVYH6UIfw)